DeNepo/workflows/project-starter/development-strategy.md

 - An aside with links for digging deeper.
   - [ ] HTML: some helpful text and a reference link
-  - [ ] CSS: a class to position the aside
+  - [ ] CSS: styling to position the aside
-  - [ ] CSS: a class to style the text
+  - [ ] CSS: styling to style the text